btbytes/btbytes/README.md

 - Languages I wish I could be programming: Common Lisp, APL, and FORTH
 - My most recent professional experience is in leading and writing code on development teams in the cybersecurity engineering domain while solving for large scale data gathering, processing and producing data products.

-These are some of the links related to programming:
+These are some of my links related to programming:

 1. [List of talks I have given](https://www.btbytes.com/talks.html)
 1. [Current projects](https://github.com/btbytes)